keerthivasan-devflow/react-basics/react-dev/notes/01-React-Basics-Concepts.md

 5. What is the purpose of the `crossorigin` attribute in CDN links?

 **Why do we need both react.development.js & react-dom.development.js?**
-The two files, `react.development.js` and `react-dom.development.js`, are separate because they serve different purposes in a React application:
+These two files, `react.development.js` and `react-dom.development.js`, are separate because they serve different purposes in a React application.

 1. **`react.development.js`**:
-   - This file contains the core React library, which is responsible for defining the basic functionality of React.
+   - This file contains the core react library, which is responsible for defining the basic functionality of React.
 It includes things like creating components, handling state, and managing the component lifecycle.
    - Essentially, this file provides all the logic needed for React's virtual DOM, JSX compilation, hooks, and other core features.

 2. **`react-dom.development.js`**:
    - This file is focused on the interaction between React and the actual DOM in the browser.
-   - It provides methods for rendering React components to the browser’s DOM, including the `ReactDOM.render()` method, which is typically used to render your app’s root component into a DOM element.
+   - It provides methods for rendering React components to the browser’s DOM, including the `render()` method, which is typically used to render your app’s root component into a DOM element.
    - It also includes functions related to things like component updates, event handling, and the reconciliation process (how React compares and updates the DOM).

  - In summary, React (`react.development.js`) manages the component logic, while ReactDOM (`react-dom.development.js`) is responsible for taking that logic and updating the real DOM in the browser.
 They are separate to follow the separation of concerns: React handles the framework's core, while ReactDOM manages how those components are rendered in the browser environment.